AdobeDocs/experience-manager-cloud-service.fr-FR/help/implementing/universal-editor/field-types.md

 [
   {
     "id": "model-id",        // must be unique
-    "fields": []             // array of fields which shall be rendered in the properties rail }
+    "fields": []             // array of fields which shall be rendered in the properties panel }
 ]
 ```